RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation

 \subsubsection{Text Processing and Data Augmentation.}

-To enrich the metadata of each film, we request a large language model with minimal inputs (\textit{title, genre, tags}) and request a concise description driven by the plot.
+To enrich the metadata of each film, we use a large language model with minimal inputs (\textit{title, genre, tags}) and a concise plot-driven description.
 For instance:

-The output of the LLMs is saved as an \texttt{augmented\_description}, forming a crucial textual feature in cases where official synopses are missing.
+The LLMs' output is saved as an \texttt{augmented\_description}, serving as a crucial textual feature when official synopses are missing.
 Table~\ref{table:enrichment_example_nixon} shows the enriched description for the movie \emph{Nixon (1995)}.
 We then produce embeddings from the augmented text via chosen encoders (e.g., OpenAI or Sentence Transformers), yielding a vector \(\mathbf{x}_i^{(\mathrm{txt})} \in \mathbb{R}^{d_\mathrm{txt}}\) for each item \(i\).